How to Prepare Your Product Data for the EU DPP Registry (July 2026)

 | 2028 | ESPR mid-term review — Commission may adjust priorities and add product groups |

 SpecMake transforms technical documentation into structured, DPP-ready data.
-Upload a spec sheet and see how the extraction, audit, and JSON-LD export work with your own documentation.
+Run a DPP readiness check and see how the extraction, audit, and JSON-LD export work with your own documentation.